-We expect our expenses to increase in connection with our ongoing and planned activities, particularly as we continue the research and development of, continue or initiate clinical trials of, and seek marketing approval for, our product candidates.
+Although our expenses may decrease in the near term as a result of our strategic restructuring, the reevaluation of our product candidate pipeline, and our strategic shift to invest in novel capsid development efforts, we expect our expenses to increase over time in connection with our ongoing and planned activities, particularly as we continue the research and development of, continue or initiate clinical trials of, and seek marketing approval for, our product candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant expenses related to product sales, medical affairs, marketing, manufacturing and distribution.
 Since the completion of our IPO on November 16, 2015, we have also incurred costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital or enter into business development transactions when needed or on acceptable terms, we could be forced to delay, reduce or eliminate certain of our research and development programs or any future commercialization efforts.

 Our operations have consumed significant amounts of cash since inception.
-As of September 30, 2020, our cash, cash equivalents, and marketable debt securities were \$200.0 million.
-Based upon our current operating plan, we expect that our existing cash, cash equivalents, and marketable debt securities, as well as ongoing reimbursement amounts expected from development costs related to our collaboration and license agreement with Neurocrine, or the Neurocrine Collaboration Agreement, will enable us to meet our planned operating expenses and capital expenditure requirements into mid-2022.
+As of June 30, 2021, our cash, cash equivalents, and marketable debt securities were \$143.0 million.
+Based upon our current operating plan, we expect that our existing cash, cash equivalents, and marketable debt securities will be sufficient to meet our planned operating expenses and capital expenditure requirements into early 2023.